ember-learn/deprecation-app/content/ember/v6/deprecate-ember-mixin.md

 }
 ```

-This approach provides the same functionality as the mixin but uses standard JavaScript features, making the code easier to understand and maintain.
+This approach provides the same functionality as the mixin but uses standard JavaScript features, making the code easier to understand.